 - 4K gaming requires a ton of expensive GPU power

-For the same price as the Asus Swift you can actually pick up the very first 4K monitor with G-Sync built in, the $800 Acer XB280HK.
+For the same price as the Asus Swift you can pick up the very first 4K monitor with G-Sync built in, the Acer XB280HK.
 Your excitement levels about such a thing are going to be entirely bound up in just how powerful a graphics array you have in your PC, and whether it’s an Nvidia-based setup.
+The good news is prices have come way down from the original $800 MSRP, to a current $650/£588.

-One of the biggest issues with gaming on 4K monitors is that you need a colossal amount of rendering power to game at decent frame rates at such high resolution.
-And arguably the best hardware for 4K gaming resides in the top AMD graphics cards, mostly thanks to their far speedier memory interfaces.
-When you're chucking around so many more pixels you need that extra bandwidth, something which Maxwell's augmented 256-bit bus struggles with.
+One of the biggest issues with gaming on 4K monitors is that you need a colossal amount of rendering power to game at decent frame rates at such a high resolution.
+Even the new GeForce GTX 1080 doesn't hit 60+ fps in all games at 4K, though two GTX 1080 cards should get you there.

 The best widescreen gaming monitor